 Understand Transfer Pricing in Brazil

 Transfer pricing in Brazil sets out the terms on which transferring goods and services between legally related entities or persons is based, in order to maintain competition in the market.
-If you are considering doing business in Brazil, or are already active in this South American market, you may be able to maximize potential advantages and mitigate risks related to the transfer of assets by better understanding transfer pricing in Brazil.
+If you have been considering company formation in Brazil, or are already active in this South American market, understanding this will make your life easier.

 YouTube video